What can unitary sequences tell us about multi-time physics?: Background: Quantum Stochastic Processes

-A generalisation of the CJI allows this mapping to be represented as a many-body quantum state.
-The circuit view of this CJI is depicted in Figure~\ref{fig:choi_reps}b.
+It is usually convenient to work with the Choi state of the process tensor.
+A generalisation of the \textit{Choi-Jamio{\l}kowski Isomorphism} (CJI) allows this mapping to be represented as a many-body quantum state.
+The circuit view of this CJI is depicted in Figure~\ref{fig:choi_reps}c, along with the usual CJI for quantum channels.
 In this picture, at each time, one half of a fresh Bell pair is swapped to interact with the environment.
-The mixed state at the end, $\Upsilon_{k:0}$ is the process tensor Choi state.
+The mixed state at the end, $\Upsilon_{k:0}$ is the process tensor Choi state, and the control operations Choi states are denoted as $\hat{\mathcal{A}_j}$.
 This can be used to produce the action of the process tensor on any controlled sequence of operations (consistent with the time steps) by projection:

-where $\overline{\mathfrak{o}}_k$ is every index except $\mathfrak{o}_k$.
+where $\overline{\mathfrak{o}}_k$ is every index except $\mathfrak{o}_k$, see Figure~\ref{fig:choi_reps}d.
 This equation is inclusive of all intermediate $SE$ dynamics as well as any initial correlations, and illustrates how sequences of operations constitute observables of the process tensor.
+This is a generalisation of Eq.~\eqref{eq:choi-act}.
+We emphasise our conventions on time throughout this work: in circuit diagrams, we have time running from left to right in accordance with the literature.
+In matrix and tensor representations, however, we have time running from right to left, in accordance with the standards of matrix multiplication.
+Although the tension between these two is unfortunate, we believe it to simplify matters in practice.